Size and Share of Wireless Testing Market For Wi-Fi

 North America generated 35.4% of global revenue in 2024 under the FCC’s tight equipment-authorisation regime.
 Lockheed Martin’s 5G.MIL payload program reflects the region’s investment in space-based backhaul that must integrate smoothly with terrestrial Wi-Fi 6E ground stations.[4]Lockheed Martin Corp., “Preparing First 5G.MIL Payload,” lockheedmartin.com Frequent rule changes such as very-low-power 6 GHz allowances, sustain steady test demand as networking firms scramble to certify refreshed radios.

 Asia-Pacific is on track for a 10% CAGR to 2030, propelled by 1.8 billion mobile subscribers and governments fast-tracking spectrum decisions.
 China’s upcoming UWB rules will force coexistence checks in the upper 7 GHz band, while ASEAN regulators harmonise 6 GHz allocations, boosting cross-border Wi-Fi device roll-outs.
-Domestic labs in China, Japan, and India are expanding capacity, gradually reducing export-house dependence, and reshaping trade flows within the wireless testing market.
+Domestic labs in China, Japan, and India are expanding capacity, gradually reducing export-house dependence, and reshaping trade flows within the wireless testing market for Wi-Fi.

 Europe holds a meaningful slice of revenue through strong automotive penetration.
 DEKRA’s authorised lab in Germany gives local OEMs a high-speed path to Wi-Fi 7 certification without shipping prototypes overseas.
 Meanwhile, Middle Eastern and African nations budget for smart-city infrastructure that embeds Wi-Fi, and South America upgrades national broadband footprints, together creating long-tail growth pockets for lab operators.